-1 Be polite and cooperative when you get pulled over.
+1. Be polite and cooperative when you get pulled over.
 Being belligerent or indignant may make you feel better but it might cost you more.
 By being polite and cooperative, the officer may just write your ticket for a less costly offense instead of what was actually committed and with luck, you might just get a warning!
 On the other hand, if you are nasty or curt, the officer may note this and the prosecutors will be less likely to cut you a deal if this went to court.

 2. Avoid admissions of guilt and never make excuses or create outlandish stories.
 When you are asked if you know why you were pulled over, just respond with a simple and polite, “No officer, I do not.”
 Keep in mind that honesty is the best policy especially when you prefer to get off with merely a warning.
 On the other hand, if you do get you the ticket, and decide to contest it, remember that any admissions you make now, can be used against you later.

 3. Follow one of the two theories on how you question the officer.
 Adopt the ‘low-profile’ technique.
 Ask the officer if you can handle the ticket by mail.
 The officer will immediately see you as a low probability to go to court and may take fewer notes.
 When you do challenge the ticket, the officer’s sparse notes will make him want to skip the hearing.
 Even if he does come to the hearing, his sparse notes and memory will help the judge decide in your favor.
 Questioning the officer on the other hand will cause him to write voluminous notes on the traffic stop.

 Alternatively, question the officer more directly, as you are handed the ticket, about how the offense was detected and verified.
 For a speeding ticket, find out where they positioned themselves when they clocked you and what speed measurement device they used and if it was radar, laser, or Accutrac.
 Gather as many specifics as possible, including the serial number of the device.
 If, however the officer estimated your speed by following you, then find out what the location was when he began to follow you.
 Make sure you write down the patrol car’s license plate number and his badge number.
 If the citation was for an offense other than speeding, make sure you understand exactly why they pulled you over, especially if the citation was for something that could not have been easily seen.
 Do note that the officer does not have to give this information related to the device used at the time of stop.
 You can request this information by filing a motion of Discovery, and then you will get that information.

 4. Check your ticket for accuracy by reviewing it immediately upon receipt.
 There are two considerations here: If there are inaccuracies that may hurt your case (i.e. if the officer notes on the ticket that you crossed two lanes of traffic when you only crossed one, or if he says traffic was heavy when in fact it was light), ask him immediately to correct them.
 Be very polite when requesting changes to your ticket.
 However if you find that the officer is not accommodating, do not argue but record the actual circumstances in your mind, and after he leaves, jot it down.
 On the other hand, if there are inaccuracies that may help your case or get the ticket dismissed, such as the wrong license plate number, the wrong street, etc., you do not want to call attention to them.

-6 Read the fine print on the ticket after you get home, as there is useful information on there that might help you.
+6. Read the fine print on the ticket after you get home, as there is useful information on there that might help you.
 Make sure you understand all of it, as it will give you instructions on how to proceed to the next step.

-7 Decide whether to fight the ticket by the circumstances involved, and the information on the ticket.
+7. Decide whether to fight the ticket by the circumstances involved, and the information on the ticket.
 Weigh the costs and benefits of contesting the citation.
 Find out exactly what offense you are charged with by looking at the code number on the ticket.

 Find out what the cost of conviction will be, including the fine, jail or community service, mandatory diversion programs, and increased insurance rates.

 9. Decide whether you will need a lawyer.
 Find out whether or not the jurisdiction where you received the ticket or were involved in an accident will allow you to have a lawyer for a hearing on a traffic ticket that cannot lead to a criminal conviction for either driver (criminal convictions are for DUI, felony hit and run, etc.) This information will be on the ticket.
 If you plan a civil suit against the other driver in an accident, your attorney can come to court to observe the hearing on the ticket, but may not be involved in the hearing.

 10. Request a trial.
 Your ticket may include a court date, or you may need to request a trial.
 For most minor violations, your ticket will also give you the option to pay the fine.
 In almost all jurisdictions, paying the fine is an admission of guilt, so do not remit payment.
 Instead, follow the required steps to get your day in court.

 11. Get as much information as you can.
 Well before your court date, send a written request for discovery.
 Discovery is the legal notion that you are entitled to see all the evidence against you and other relevant information that the prosecutor may have that can help or hurt your case.
 The prosecutor’s office must provide this information if you request it.
 In some jurisdictions, you may need to file a motion for discovery for the judge to consider.
 In addition, you may be able to file a public records request for relevant information.
 Some things you’ll want to specifically request (and you generally must make specific requests) include the officer’s copy of the ticket, maintenance and calibration records for any speed monitoring or breathalyzer device that was used by the officer to charge you, and the officer’s training records and certifications.